CyberMarcR/CyberMarcR/README.md

 ## Cybersecurity Portfolio – Marcus R

-This is my cybersecurity portfolio!
-Here I will be documenting hands-on learning, projects, challenges and skills developed as I pursue a career in cybersecurity.
+This is my cybersecurity portfolio, where I document hands-on learning, labs, and projects as I transition into the cybersecurity field.
+My focus is on building practical, real-world skills through structured experimentation, documentation, and continuous learning.
+This portfolio is actively maintained and will be updated as I progress.

 Feel free to connect with me as I grow in this field!

 <a href="https://www.linkedin.com/in/marcus-radosta-b4676717a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo+linkedin&logoColor=white" /></a>